IlonaZaika/clothing-store/README.md

 # Clothing store

-This project is a course project in [Zero to Mastery](https://zerotomastery.io/) academy that I performed to practice the basic development patterns we learned throughout the course ["Complete React Developer in 2024 (w/ Redux, Hooks, GraphQL): Zero to Mastery"](https://zerotomastery.io/courses/learn-react/).
+This project is a course project in [Zero to Mastery](https://zerotomastery.io/) academy that I performed to practice the development patterns we learned throughout the course ["Complete React Developer in 2024 (w/ Redux, Hooks, GraphQL): Zero to Mastery"](https://zerotomastery.io/courses/learn-react/).

 ## Technical Details